Introducing Flatiron School for Enterprise

-A lot has changed at Flatiron School, the accelerated coding school, following our acquisition by WeWork in October 2017.
+A lot has changed at Flatiron School, the accelerated coding school, following our acquisition by WeWork in October 2017 (Note: Flatiron School is no longer a part of WeWork).
 Our physical footprint has grown from one campus to five, the staff has more than tripled from 60 to 200, and the curriculum has expanded to include Data Science.
 Now, adding to that list, is the development of Flatiron School for Enterprise, an outcomes-based, in-person corporate training program offering technical upskilling, reskilling, and onboarding.

 Someone once told me that in the world of business-to-business (B2B), a buyer’s decision comes down to at least one of these four simple questions: